alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - AC with an application for Enrichment Project Collaborations
 - SG with assorted Binder-related stuff
+- MS: 🎊

 #### Who helped you this week?

 - Those who joined the agenda-building call last week and helped refine the agenda (in check-in ritual, above)
 - MS for some much-needed 1:1 virtual hand-holding with community building
+- MS: Useful community involvements!
+Thank you.

 #### What did you achieve?

 - Was able to take on board feedback/input from community members to define an agenda for the ASG meeting in March that are happy with!
 - Refactored the various ASG-community-related repos and issues into a single one, with Malvika’s advice
 - Closed one long TTW PR that I had been in the process of reviewing for ages
+- MS: Looking forward to seeing all these work develop.

 #### What did you struggle with?

 - Getting over my “put things on GitHub!” anxiety
 - Some personal stuff for private discussion
+- MS: 🌻 You are doing the best you can.

 #### What would you like to work on next week?